usdot-jpo-codehub/codehub-readme-template/README.md

 ## Deployment

-*Add any additional notes users may need for how to deploy the project on a live system.
+-Add any additional notes users may need for deploying the project on a live system.

 ## Builds